 5.2 Data storage and processing, prerelease security procedures, and release procedures will be reviewed every 3 years for all data products.

-Procedures for data storage, security, and processing must comply with OMB guidelines and the ERS Data Security Policy, particularly for primary, proprietary, and sensitive data.
+Procedures for data storage, security, and processing must comply with OMB guidelines18 and the ERS Data Security Policy, particularly for primary, proprietary, and sensitive data.
 Methods used for pre-release review must conform to applicable security requirements be documented and available upon request.

 5.3 Staff assigned to production of premier data products will undergo training for all related policies and standards.

 An effective Federal statistical agency has personnel policies that provide training to encourage the development and retention of a strong professional staff who are committed to the highest standards of quality work.
 Training can also include efforts to enhance understanding of these guidelines.

 Beyond required USDA AgLearn training for all employees, there are several other types of training that are available for data integrity, such as short courses offered by the Joint Program in Survey Methodology (JPSM) for data confidentiality; training provided for Federal Statistical Agencies on the Confidential Information Protection and Statistical Efficiency Act (CIPSEA), such as courses available in AgLearn or offered by USDA’s National Agricultural Statistics Service; and courses provided for specific data access, such as Census Title 13.

 Data products have their most value when they are made available to the widest range of users for the widest range of purposes and impose no barriers to any person or group of persons.
 Accessibility refers to the ability of any user to obtain, manipulate, and save data.19

 6.1 Data products must be released in common machine-readable formats that facilitate ease of use by a range of audiences.